hughobrien/psu-constitution/README.md

 	7. Parliamentary language shall be observed throughout the hustings.

-39. Any challenge or complaint concerning the administration and good conduct of the election will be heard and determined by the Electoral & Referendum Board within 48 hours of such a complaint being lodged by any full member or the candidate or their nominee.
+39. Any challenge or complaint concerning the administration and good conduct of the election will be heard and determined by the Electoral and Referendum Board within 48 hours of such a complaint being lodged by any full member or the candidate or their nominee.
 Any complaint against the conduct or administration of the election should be received by the returning officer before the start of the count.

 40. The Electoral and Referenda Board shall have the power to discipline or disqualify any member of the Union who: